ramadesplats/Chat-System-JAVA/README.md

 **Utils**
 - `Java Version`: Java SE 8 [1.8.0_31]
 - `How to compilate and execute`:
-  - `Compilate yourself` You can compilate the programe using javac
+  - `Compilate yourself` You can compilate the programe using javac and by including .jar files from the "lib" folder
   - `Using IDE like Eclipse` Include the .jar files included in "lib" folder and launch Window.java
 - `List of implemented functionnalities`:
   - `Communication by sending and receiving text messages` Users can communicate by sending and receiving text messages or files (using UDP).
 Messages are sent to selected users (one or more) on the graphical interface.